-The Life Education Center’s unique substance abuse prevention programs teach kids the skills they need to choose healthy lifestyles and avoid the dangers caused by abusing alcohol and other dangerous substances.
+The Life Education Center’s unique substance misuse prevention programs teach kids in Kankakee and Iroquois counties the skills they need to choose healthy lifestyles and avoid the dangers caused by abusing alcohol and other dangerous substances.

 Kindergarten - 6th Grade